Canon 750D vs Panasonic LF1

-The LF1 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the LF1 have been discontinued, but can regularly be found used on ebay.
+The 750D was replaced by the Canon 800D, while the LF1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 750D and the Panasonic LF1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.